Zigotote/sublime-markdown-2-pdf/readme.md

 You download Pandoc from here: http://pandoc.org/installing.html
 You will need Pandoc to convert your Markdown files to PDF files.

+Heck, you might even want to try and search for Pandoc in the Sublime Package Control and install the plugin.
+This should allow you to convert your files as well.
+Since this wasn't working for me at all and since I really couldn't get my head around it, I decided to make a custom build option for Sublime.

 ###Custom Sublime Build
 First off we need to create a new Sublime-Build.
 Go to `Tools > Build System > New Build System ...`